dart-lang/labs/pkgs/timezone/README.md

 After loading database, we are trying to detect local location.

-To overwrite local location you can use `setLocalLocation(String locationId)` function.
+To overwrite local location you can use `setLocalLocation(Location location)` function.

 ```dart
 initializeTimeZone().then((_) {